$41 million announced to support projects in Montana from the RAISE program - NewsBreak

 Montana exchange program celebrates 25th anniversary of U.S.-Vietnam relations

-MISSOULA, Mont. - The United States and Vietnam are celebrating the 25th anniversary of restored relations this year, and part of the celebration took place right here in Montana.
-Why Montana?.
-The U.S. Embassy in Vietnam sponsored a high school exchange program and collaborated with the Mansfield Center at the...
+MISSOULA, Mont. - The United States and Vietnam celebrate the 25th anniversary of restored relations this year, and part of the celebration took place right here in Montana.
+The U.S. Embassy in Vietnam sponsored a high school exchange program and collaborated with the Mansfield Center at the University of Montana because of Mike Mansfield's legacy and strong ties to Asia.

 montanarightnow.com